tanvir-alam-sk/Assignment-6/README.md

 docker-compose exec web coverage report
 ```

-- **Contributing**: Contributions are welcome, especially from individuals with experience in Django Rest Framework, authentication, authorization, and payment systems like M-PESA.
-If you're interested in contributing to these areas, please reach out to me via [Twitter](https://twitter.com/MungaiMbuthi) for collaboration.

-## Installation

-This project is containerized using Docker, ensuring a consistent and isolated environment for development and deployment.

 ### Prerequisites

 - **Docker**: You need to have Docker installed on your local machine.
 You can download and install Docker from the [official Docker website](https://www.docker.com/get-started).